rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

 9. Now let's repeat the process for `nordmart-review-ui`.
 Go to nordmart-review-ui project and add the webhook there through the same process.
 10. With all these components in place - now it's time to trigger pipeline via webhook by checking in some code for Pet Battle API.
 Lets make a simple change to the application.
 Edit  `pom.xml` by adding new line in the file.

-1As always, push the code to git ...
+11. As always, push the code to git ...

     🪄 Observe Pipeline running by browsing to OpenShift UI -> Pipelines from left pane -> Pipelines in your `<TEAM_NAME>-build` project: